 In the centre of Newcastle you can buy an opal card (with minimum top up value of $10) at the Mall Newsagency (in the Mall), Darby Street Pharmacy and Civic Grocer (on Hunter St).
 Woolworths (Steel St) and Nextra Marketown also sell them.
 Note you cannot buy Opal cards at the Newcastle Interchange or the ferry terminal but you can “top up” (put more value on your card).
 More details on Opal cards

 You can take your bike on the train and on the ferry.
-Generally buses won’t let you take a bicycle, but most (not all) buses are accessible for wheelchairs and prams.
+Generally buses and trams won’t let you take a bicycle, but the tram and most (not all) buses are accessible for wheelchairs and prams.

 Much of Newcastle is flat and, while it sometimes seems a bit disjointed, there are some world class bike paths and cycling can be a great way to get around.
 You will need to access a helmet if you don’t want to break Australia’s strict rules for cyclists.
 There are great places for mountain biking, there are BMX parks and there are some challenging hills for road bikes.